-This is the definitive guide to dirt bike riding, and more specifically, trail riding.
+This is the definitive guide to dirt bike trail riding.
 You will learn everything from what bike is best for trail riding, to how to set it up for you.
 You’ll also learn the top riding tips to go from a beginner to a skilled and confident trail rider.

 What Would I Do Differently?

 If I could go back and tell myself what I know now, I would just show him this article.
 It has everything I would need to become a great trail rider without any “fluff”.

 Trail riding is the most popular type of riding because you can simply haul your bike to the local trail and ride a loop.

 I remember when I started getting serious about trail riding my dirt bike.
 I was on a Honda CR80R.
 I thought it was a sweet bike because it was so much faster than my previous XR100.

 In reality, the CR80 was a terrible trail bike, but more importantly, I was an even worse trail rider.